Nikunj-Sahani/ISC-2_CC/Domain 4 : Network Security/README.md

    - To document specific parameters and minimum service levels

 - [ ] 𝐐.**20** - **Which organization's definition of cloud computing is commonly used globally?**
-   - Which organization's definition of cloud computing is commonly used globally?
+   - National Institute of Standards and Technology (NIST)

 - [ ] 𝐐.**21** - **
    -